Overview

 Fee Billing

-that Shelter Rock invoices clients after the three-month billing period has ended.
-Payment
+This means Shelter Rock invoices clients after the end of each three-month billing period.

 Other Fees